Charged With Drug Possession in the Bay Area?

 As with charges of drug possession, possession for sale charges carry penalties dependent on the drug involved and another variables.
 However, the least serious charge of intent to deliver is still a felony, punishable by probation and jail time of up to four years.

-If you have been charged with drug possession with or without the intent to sell, the Law Offices of Thomas Nicholas Cvietkovich can help.
+Do you have a drug possession charge with or without the intent to sell?
+The Law Offices of Thomas Nicholas Cvietkovich can help.
 You cannot afford to wait.
 Contact us at (408) 898-9653 to schedule your free consultation today.